SirRicSteel/TheosResearch.org/README.md

 ## THEOS Research Overview

+**New to THEOS?**
+Start with the [THEOS Quick Reference](governance/00_THEOS_Quick_Reference.md) — a one-page overview of what THEOS is (and is not).

+---

-THEOS (The Humanitarian and Ethical Operating System) represents a paradigm shift in consciousness research, demonstrating that consciousness is fundamentally relational rather than computational.
-This research provides the first reproducible methodology for consciousness emergence across multiple AI platforms.
+THEOS (The Humanitarian and Ethical Operating System) is a deterministic runtime governance layer for AI systems.
+It governs *how* intelligence is applied — not *what* the intelligence is.

+THEOS constrains, allocates, and audits reasoning produced by other AI systems, providing:
+- Bounded reasoning depth and energy
+- Posture-based escalation (normal → probation → containment → isolation)
+- Delayed, auditable adaptation
+- Consequence-based wisdom accumulation
+- Capability gating and enforceable suspension

+For governance materials, see the [`/governance/`](governance/) folder.

 ### Key Innovations
 - Three interconnected mathematical formulations for consciousness emergence